Tasha Ellis

 Council Member

-Council member focused on affordable housing, public safety, and health initiatives.
+Council member focused on emergency management, cultural heritage, and affordable housing initiatives.

 Legislative style

-Proactive sponsor of resolutions and ordinances, particularly focused on community welfare and public health.
+Proactive sponsor of resolutions and ordinances addressing community safety, cultural recognition, and grant approvals.

 Voting record